carlosfrias/apigee-edge-opdk/fetch-files/README.md

 License
 -------

-MIT License
+MIT

 Author Information
 ------------------

-The author of this role is Carlos Frias.
-I can be reached through Github.com.
+The author of this role is Carlos Frias <cfrias@apigee.com>.